 Appendix A – The Problem to be Solved

 The photocathode injector uses polarized laser light to generate the electron beam.
 There are three lasers, each tailored for the beam requirements of each of the endstations.
-FSD signals originally went to dedicated acousto-optical modulators that changed the polarization of the be
+FSD signals originally went to dedicated acousto-optical modulators that changed the polarization of the beam.

-The present system has a

 A modification to the laser microcontroller was installed that will change the polarization of the pockels cell by 90 degrees within microseconds of an FSD signal.
 However, this method is highly dependent on the relative polarization of the beam and the pockels cell.
 Experience shows that even after voltage is applied to the Pockels cell, there is a 5-10% bleed through of the light and corresponding beam current.
 This bleed through current amounts to a pedestal on the back end of the beam.